masterShake/proj3/README.md

   points.
 The next several paragraphs go into detail about these data structures and how their implimentation contributes to the overall functionality of the program.

+  NOTE: There are several methods in the Board class used to heuristically evaluate the each of the possible moves.
+These include: evaluationFunc(), distance(), and compareTo().
+Their implimentation and methodolgy are essential to the functionality of the search algorithm in the Solver class and are discussed later in this document.

 - In order to easily and quickly access the current possitions of each of the blocks, we chose to employ a HashSet called "blocks" to hold